The Basics: How Birds Navigate When They MigrateApril 1, 2008

 Another German team did research with the European Robin in the early 1960s.
 In their tests, robins showing migratory restlessness were placed in covered cages to eliminate sun, star and other light clues.
 Despite the lack of visual clues, the robins were observed hopping in the correct migratory direction.

-As an additional refinement to the test, awas placed around the covered cages.
+As an additional refinement to the test, a Helmholtz coil was placed around the covered cages.
 The coil allowed the researchers to shift the direction of the earth’s magnetic field.
 When the direction of the magnetic field was changed, the robins changed their hopping direction.

 Further research indicates that while birds can sense the north and south ends of a compass, they cannot tell the difference between the two.
 To determine which direction is north, the birds apparently have the capability to sense that the magnetic lines of force align toward the poles of the earth.
 They can also detect the dip in the lines of force as they approach the earth and, through some currently unknown method, seem to be able to detect and make navigational decisions based on the dip angle.